Pastor Quiboloy to Vice Ganda: A Lesson to be Learned

 Pastor Apollo Quiboloy to Vice Ganda: “If you are a wise man, you will have a care for what comes out of your mouth, because it will come back to you.”

-Get a regular dose of blessings, inspiration and enlightenment by subscribing to Pastor ACQ’s blog updates.
+Get a regular dose of blessings, inspiration and enlightenment by subscribing to Pastor ACQ’s website updates.
 Click here to subscribe →

 It was more than just a cruel joke.
 It was mockery meted out by a well-known TV personality against one appointed by the all-powerful Creator of all.